 There are few better examples of the farcical property regulation in this country than the case of Michael David Wilson.

 Back in the 1980s, Wilson was in charge of one of Australia’s largest investment advisory companies.
 He reportedly had 115 salespeople working in 55 offices across the nation.
 Back then, Wilson was described as “a leading investment adviser”.
 The man to see about creating wealth.

-In 1993, Michael David Wilson was sentenced to three-and-a-half years in jail.
+In 1993, Michael David Wilson pleaded guilty to eight counts of theft.
+He was sentenced to three-and-a-half years in jail.
 The sentencing judge described his crime as being “exceedingly cruel” because many of his victims were elderly and in poor health.
 None of their money was recovered.

 So, what has Michael David Wilson been doing since his release from prison?
 After all, he has been banned by ASIC for life from giving financial advice.
 Where to now?